CGCookie/retopoflow/help/welcome.md

 - RF actions are not tied into Blender keymaps.
 - RF does not allow execution of other add-ons, pie menus, Blender operators, etc.
 - RF does not work correctly with more than one 3D Views.
+- UI can take about a half second to register hovering or clicking.

 ## Final Words